Email coach

 Dean Koski

-The epitome of prolonged success in the sport, Dean Koski enters his 30th season as The Ingrassia Family Men's Head Soccer Coach at Lehigh University in 2021.
 Since taking over the program in 1991, Koski, the 15th coach in school history, has guided the Mountain Hawks to three Patriot League Tournament championships (2000, 2015, 2019), a pair of Patriot League regular season championships (2006, 2019) and five NCAA tournament appearances.
-He has helped develop five All-Americans, 23 First Team All-Region selections, 50 First Team All-Patriot League selections and 46 second team honorees.
+He has helped develop five All-Americans, 23 First Team All-Region selections, 51 First Team All-Patriot League selections and 48 second team honorees.
 In addition, five players, Andrew Mittendorf, Kevin Jackson, Adam Williamson, Adam Welch and most recently, Mark Forrest have been drafted by MLS franchises.

-Koski closed out the 2019 season with a career record of 246-207-67, by far the most wins of any coach in program history.
-Koski secured the 200th win of his career on Oct.
-17, 2015 in a 1-0 victory over Loyola.
+Koski closed out the 2021 season with a career record of 253-222-69, by far the most wins of any coach in program history.
+Koski earned his 250th career victory with a 2-0 final over archrival Lafayette October 16, 2022.

 Koski led the 2019 Mountain Hawks to their third Patriot League Championship in program history and the team's fifth NCAA Tournament appearance.
 In addition, Koski led Lehigh to just it's second-ever regular season crown and No. 1 overall seed in the tournament.
 The Mountain Hawks closed out the 2019 campaign with a 13-5-3 overall record, an unbeaten 6-0-3 record in the Patriot League and an undefeated home record of 7-0-3 at the Ulrich Sports Complex.
 It was the fifth time in program history that a Lehigh team achieved 13 or more victories in a single season.
 Six Mountain Hawks received All-Patriot League honors with a program-record four student-athletes landing on the First Team.
 In addition to the All-League honors, sophomore Josh Luchini was named Patriot League Offensive Player of the Year and senior Will Smith was named Patriot League Goalkeeper of the Year.
 Luchini, Stevo Bednarsky and Trevor Koski were All-Atlantic Region selections, while Smith and Luchini were All-ECAC honorees for the 2019 season.
 Luchini was also named a United Soccer Coaches NCAA Division I Third Team All-American.
 For his historic season, Koski was named Patriot League Coach of the Year in 2019 for a league-tying record fourth time.

 Koski guided the 2015 Mountain Hawks to the program’s second-ever Patriot League Championship and the team’s fourth NCAA Tournament appearance.
 The Mountain Hawks finished the 2015 season 13-6-3 overall, marking one of four times in program history that Lehigh has secured 13 or more wins in a season.
+Koski secured the 200th win of his career on Oct.
+17, 2015 in a 1-0 victory over Loyola.
 Lehigh sat atop the Northeast regional rankings in the final regular season NSCAA poll.
 Four Mountain Hawks garnered All-Patriot League recognition, while three earned All-Region honors.
 Jamie Luchini became the first-ever Lehigh men’s soccer player to be named a CoSIDA Academic All-American and NSCAA Scholar-All-American, while 14 student-athletes earned spots on the Patriot League Academic Honor Roll.
 Luchini was also invited to the MLS Player Combine and later signed a professional contract with Bethlehem Steel FC.

 The 2014 season was a strong turnaround season for the Mountain Hawks as Lehigh captured its first ten-win season since 2006.
 Koski guided the Mountain Hawks to the No. 4 seed in the Patriot League Tournament and mentored five All-Patriot League selections and a NSCAA All-Region pick.
 Lehigh finished the season 109 points higher in the NCAA RPI than the prior season as the Mountain Hawks completed the second-best turnaround in Division I. The Mountain Hawks earned their fifth-straight NSCAA Academic Award and ten student-athletes were named to the Patriot League Academic Honor Roll.